Justworks Payroll: Creating Time Off Polices

 If you select the days per year - granted upfront setting, you will have the option to give more time off to your employees based on their length of service at your organization.
 You can do this by adding tenure levels.

-Screenshot showing where admins can add tenure levels to a policy.
+Screenshot showing where admins can set up policy add-ons.

 For a policy on the calendar year annual PTO cycle, tenure increases will occur on January 1, after your employee’s 1st work anniversary.
 For example, an employee with a start date in February 2025, will receive their first tenure increase on January 1, 2027.
 For a policy on the employee work anniversary annual PTO cycle, tenure increases will occur on the employee’s work anniversary.